EpiphanySoft/oo/Readme.md

 Mixins provide a form of multiple-inheritance that allows behavior reuse beyond JavaScript's standard, single-inheritance model.

+Unlike other approaches to mixins, in `oo` mixins are widgets.
+In other words, mixins are just like any other widget class.
+In particular, they can participate in the common object
+life-cycle:

 ```javascript
     import { Widget, define } from '@epiphanysoft/oo';